craigduncanlab/DigitalBatesSearch/README.md

 - d: dialect (use this to filter results)

     options: noongar,yamaji,yingarda,ngarluma,jukan,eucla
+    Currently only permits one region to be set at a time.
-    (NA or anything else will defaul to all regions)
+    Invalid entries will default to all regions.

 Exit and help
 -------------------------